This blog may contain affiliate links. Read our disclosure policy for more info.

 So I mentioned there’s a lot to do up here – of course, there are restaurants and shopping, but the neat part is being able to spend a night at the top with a room at the Sunshine Mountain Lodge.
 This is the only mountain-top hotel in Banff and waking up to those views is honestly pretty incredible.

-Another cool part of this gondola experience is the free Standish Chairlift.
+Another cool part of the Banff Sunshine Gondola experience is the free Standish Chairlift.
 Once you are in Sunshine Village, you can take this chairlift an additional 8 minutes up the mountain.
 From the viewpoint at the top, you’ll be at the highest sightseeing elevation in all of Banff and Lake Louise!

 If riding the chairlift up isn’t for you, you can also hike up to the viewpoint.
 Or get the best of both and ride the Standish Chairlift and then once you get off you can tackle one of the gorgeous Sunshine Meadows hiking trails.